digikraaft/mono-php/README.md

 # IMPORTANT NOTICE
-Please note that the Mono API is not currently in private beta, this package is a pre-lease and therefore not stable for production.
+Please note that the Mono API is not currently in private beta, this package is a pre-lease and therefore may not be stable enough for production.
 Use at your discretion!

 We will continue to update this package as new features are being added to the Mono API.